allyourbankarebelongtous/pleb-vpn/README.md

 payment.
 Pleb-VPN works with both LND and Core Lightning node implementations.**

-Pleb-VPN was born out of the realization that tor was always going to be insufficient for routing nodes, and that most Plebs either won't afford or can't set up (or both) a VPS with a VPN and enable hybrid mode on their node.
+Pleb-VPN was born out of the realization that tor was always going to be insufficient for routing nodes, and that most plebs either won't afford or can't set up (or both) a VPS with a VPN and enable hybrid mode on their node.
 Enter Pleb-VPN!
 This enables easy VPS sharing and lowers the cost of going clearnet for Plebs.